“Tell me, and I will forget. Show me, and I may remember. [Immerse] me, and I will understand.” – Confucius (circa 450BC)

 Getting Started Questions

-How can I use the VITaL functionality in my teaching/research? – To schedule a time to discuss the possibilities for your area of teaching/research, contact our Coordinator of Instructional Design and Academic Media, Sean Hauze: email@example.com
+How can I use the VITaL functionality in my teaching/research? – To schedule a time to discuss the possibilities for your area of teaching/research, contact ITS Director, Dr. Sean Hauze: email@example.com

 How can I reserve time in VITaL? – Please fill out our Learning Research Studio Reservation form and note that you are interested in AH-1120, the VITaL Learning Research Studio.
 ITS staff will respond to your request as soon as possible.